-g.
+i.
 Subsequent events with related parties

-Subsequent to December 31, 2017 through April 30, 2018 the Foundation made a capital contribution to Muzeiko EOOD in the total amount of \$420.
+Subsequent to December 31, 2018 through April 30, 2019 the Foundation made a capital contribution to Muzeiko EOOD in the total amount of \$349 and a donation to the Friends of the Basilica Foundation in the amount of \$11.